rsergio07/sre-chaos-engineering/track-2-automated-chaos.md

 Your team reviewed Friday's rollback incident and recognized a pattern: most production issues occur during Friday afternoon deployments when the team is least prepared for weekend on-call.
 Your manager asks, "How can we test our rollback procedures every Friday without requiring engineer time and without causing actual outages?"

 This is where automated chaos engineering using YAML definitions provides the answer.
-Instead of using a web UI (LitmusChaos Portal), you'll define chaos experiments as version-controlled YAML files.
+You'll define chaos experiments as version-controlled YAML files.
 This Infrastructure as Code approach means experiments are:
 - **Reproducible:** Exact same conditions every execution
 - **Version-controlled:** Track experiment changes in Git
 - **Schedulable:** Run via CI/CD or Kubernetes CronJobs